scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The OIDs for the above curves are specified in section 2.1.1.1 of {{RFC5480}}.

 Other algorithms or curves MAY be employed.
-Implementations deviating from the mandatory set generally lose the guarantee of global interoperability.
-Such configurations are suitable primarily for isolated ISDs that do not require external interconnection.
-Future protocol versions may update the set of mandatory-to-implement algorithms.
+Implementations deviating from the mandatory set generally lose the guarantee of global interoperability and are suitable primarily for isolated ISDs that do not require external interconnection.
+Future protocol versions may update the set of mandatory algorithms.

 The appropriate hash size to use when producing a signature with an ECDSA key is: